 Until, since last few years SpiceJet and Air India has started taking cargo loads along with its passenger services, it is however primarily limited in the form of courier operations and special shipments for Diamond industry.
 These shipments are expected to increase in multiples with more flights and more destinations being added every few months.

 With Indigo airlines adding up several flights connecting to more cities in India in a short span of two years, Surat Airport is currently ferrying an estimated Air-cargo to the tune of 3000 MT annually.
 With the Cargo complex facility these figures are expected to reach 5 times more than that of the current capacity.

-By the formation of Air Cargo Logistic Promotion Board, specially created by MOCA to promote Air Cargo facility at all the major city airports throughout India.
-A team from AAI Regional Headquarters in Mumbai, visited Surat Airport some time back to evaluate and assess the needs and requirements for a Cargo Terminal.
-They have lately approved a plan and since some time, the same has been awaiting at a stage of awarding of the construction work for the Cargo Terminal at Surat Airport.
+The formation of Air Cargo Logistic Promotion Board, created specially by MOCA, is to promote Air Cargo facility at all the major city airports in the country.
+On those lines a team from AAI - Regional Headquarters at Mumbai, visited Surat Airport several years back, to evaluate and assess the needs and requirements for a Cargo Terminal in Surat.
+After several months of deliberations, the plan was approved however, the same remained pending for a long time, first for the tender process and then the final awarding of the contract for the commencement of construction work.

 Ironically, Cargo Terminal at Surat Airport is said to be a pet project of the PM himself and is under direct supervision of PMO; however, the entire process is heading at a snail’s pace and had been pushed back time and again, from deadlines, to newer deadlines and from few months to few years passing by, with very little or no progress happening at the ground level.

 In a similar case, although the development of High Security Vault area at the Airport had been sanctioned long back, work seems to have barely even taken to any shape till date and promises are being made to provide this facility to the Diamond businesses of the city since years.
 Till date it is still however unclear when the secured storage facility will finally be made available.